nextcloud/mail/doc/admin.md

 ## Troubleshooting

+### Logging

+The Nextcloud mail app offers an extensive logging system to make it easier identifying and tracking down bugs.

+Please enable [debug mode](https://docs.nextcloud.com/server/stable/developer_manual/getting_started/devenv.html#enabling-debug-mode) and set the log [level to debug](https://docs.nextcloud.com/server/stable/admin_manual/configuration_server/logging_configuration.html) in your admin settings.
+Then try to reproduce your issue and take another look at `data/nextcloud.log`, `data/horde_imap.log` and `data/horde_smtp.log`.

+Make sure to remove any sensitive data before posting it publicly.
+Reset log levels and debug mode to the previous values when you are done debugging.

 ### Database insert problems on MySQL

 If Mail fails to insert new rows for messages (`oc_mail_messages`), recipients (`oc_mail_recipients`) or similar tables, you are possibly not using the 4 byte support.
 See [the Nextcloud Admin Manual](https://docs.nextcloud.com/server/stable/admin_manual/configuration_database/mysql_4byte_support.html) on how to update your database configuration.